jupyter/nbconvert/docs/source/development_release.rst

 Create the release
 ------------------

 #.
-Update the changelog to account for all the PRs assigned to this milestone.
+Update the :doc:`changelog <changelog>` to account for all the PRs assigned to this milestone.

 #.
 Update version number in ``notebook/_version.py``.